Qar-Raz/MLOPS_Project/README.md

 This project demonstrates a complete MLOps pipeline for plant disease detection, deployed on AWS infrastructure with real-time prediction capabilities.

+This project delivers:
+- A FastAPI inference service that serves a PyTorch model
+- Prometheus metrics (latency, request cost, health)
+- Grafana dashboards to visualize service behavior
+- Docker Compose to run everything together

 ---

 ## 📦 Architecture Overview